 Creating a connection to the AuthID OIDC service requires configuration in two different areas: AuthID's backend and the identity provider of your choosing.
 This page will cover the steps and options for creating an integration within AuthID, along with examples of popular identity providers you can integrate with.

-Start by logging into the Identity Portal and navigate to the OpenID integration blade of the menu:
+Start by logging into the Identity Portal and navigate to the Cloud Connections > OpenID > New Connection blade of the menu: